rohit502212/statistical-interference/README.md

 ##  Understanding Basic of statistical inferences of a dataset
-# Explained differneces between sample and population of a dataset
+# Explained differences between sample and population of a dataset
-# explained  Hypothesis testing , P-value , 1sample and 2sample z-test
+# explained  Hypothesis testing, P-value, 1sample and 2sample z-test
-#Specifity and sensitivity .
+# Explains Specificity and sensitivity of a dataset